 Craig was interested as soon as he heard this idea and then after an intial meeting decided to start forming the company the next day.
 He is originally from San Diego, and earned his undergraduate degree at UC Davis in Plant Science.
 Armed with this degree he returned to San Diego where he ran a landscape company and it was during this time that one of his clients introduced him to fine wine.
 As Craig says, “I went from drinking Budweiser to Bordeaux overnight”.
 Normally this is not the route one takes when getting into high end wine but his client had a premium wine cellar.
 Back to UC Davis Craig went and completed his master’s degree in Enology.

 Since graduating from UC Davis, Craig has been in the Napa Valley for 25+ years.
 He started at Chappellet and Markham and then moved over to the Spring Mountain appellation hand crafting wines for Cain and Spring Mountain Vineyard.
-Today he consults for a number of very small Napa producers and also runs his mostly mailing list only winery, MacLean.
-MacLean typically produces only several hundred cases of a very Bordeaux styled Cabernet Sauvignon and Chardonnay.
-Visit: www.macleanwines.com
+Today he consults for a number of very small Napa producers and for many years ran his mostly mailing list only winery, MacLean.
+MacLean would produce only several hundred cases of a very Bordeaux styled Cabernet Sauvignon and Chardonnay.

 All JAQK’s wines are uniquely and creatively named.
 JAQK brought on Vinnie Chieco a freelance copy editor (who happens to be a nomenclature genius) to determine the names of each of the wines.
 Vinnie isn’t necessarily a household name but the famous product he named a few years back certainly is – the iPod.